riverrun/comeonin/README.md

 Comeonin supports Argon2, Bcrypt and Pbkdf2 (sha512 and sha256).

-Features
+## Features

-* Comeonin uses the most secure, well-tested, and up-to-date hashing schemes.
+* Comeonin supports the most secure, well-tested, and up-to-date hashing schemes.
     * Argon2 is the winner of the 2015 Password Hashing Competition.
     * Bcrypt and Pbkdf2 have no known vulnerabilities and have been widely tested for over 15 years
 * It is easy to use.